WojtekMs/Cybersecurity-Tips/defensive/hardening/info.md

 # Hardening

 # Limit roles to single machine
-It's best to seperate services to different machines, so that when one is down only one service is dead
+It's best to seperate services to different machines, so that when one is down only one service is dead.
+If you cannot do that seperate the services to different dockers or at least use chroot.

 # Least privilege rule
 User accounts & machines should only get the access they need to perform their actions, not any more!